KhaosResearch/EDAAnOWL/USE_CASES.md

 # 📖 EDAAnOWL Use Cases

-This document illustrates practical use cases of the EDAAnOWL ontology through diagrams and RDF examples, using **exactly** the concepts defined in ontology v0.3.2.
+This document illustrates practical use cases of the EDAAnOWL ontology through diagrams and RDF examples, using **exactly** the concepts defined in ontology v0.4.0.

+> [!IMPORTANT]
+> **v0.4.0 Change**: `:conformsToProfile` now goes on `dcat:Distribution` (e.g., `:DataRepresentation`), not directly on the Resource.
+> See the "v0.4.0 Pattern" examples below for the updated approach.

 ---